-In 2020 alone, Amazon generated close to $386 billion in net sales.
+In 2021 alone, Amazon increased net sales by 22%, reaching $439 billion.
 In that year, as many as 79.8% of internet users in the US shopped on Amazon primarily because of its fast and free shipping.
 Many US consumers also cited its broad product categories (68.9%), competitive pricing (49.2%), and easy returns process (43.7%) as some of the reasons why they opted to shop on the platform.

 - A Thriving Global Marketplace for Sellers

 - Chapter 1.
 Before You Start Selling on Amazon

 - Chapter 2.
 Getting to Know the Amazon Marketplace